Pride Art Exhibition | June 4–6, 2026 | Coral Gables United Church of Christ

 Terranova Headquarters, Coral Gables FL

-In Garden Shadows of the Sun, I’ve paired Florida fauna known to exhibit queer behaviors—such as flamingos—with portraits of local LGBTQ+ individuals, creating a symbolic link between natural and human behaviors of queerness.
+In Garden Shadows of the Sun, I’ve paired Florida fauna known to exhibit queer behaviors, such as flamingos, with portraits of Florida LGBTQIA+ individuals, creating a symbolic link between natural and human behaviors of queerness.

-As it does in nature, queerness has long existed within creative traditions, sometimes only conveyed through coded signifiers—Oscar Wilde’s green carnation, for example—rather than direct representation.
+As it does in nature, queerness has long existed within creative traditions, sometimes only conveyed through coded signifiers.
+Oscar Wilde’s green carnation flower, for example, was used to symbolically represent queer people, rather than direct representation.
 In the past, many people chose to depict not queerness itself, but symbols of queerness—mirroring the behavior of many individuals who, under social pressure, presented only acceptable versions of themselves: silhouettes rather than full selves.

 This series investigates the spectacle of Disney as both a site of fantasy and a stage where cracks in the illusion begin to show.
 The work reveals a surreal distortion within a place meticulously designed for perfection.
 Mouse ears become a reminder of the hidden infrastructure that fuels the magic, and of the larger forces of consumption and control that sustain it.